 WORK

-Your hard, consistent and organised work is essential to be succesful in our challenge.
+Your hard, consistent and organised work is essential to be successful in our challenge.
 You must be autonomous and prepare all the activities before the class.
 You must also be aware of your needs in the process of learning English and work to solve problems.

 You must work on the four skills (write activities and exercises, listen to the recordings, read the texts, prepare oral presentations...).
 Your teacher and the materials will help you do a better job, but it's your responsibility to work hard in order to meet your goals as a successful foreign language learner.